-Home Appraisals: A Primer
+Real Property Appraisals: A Primer

-Appraisals start with the property inspection
+Appraisals begin with the property inspection

-Following the inspection, an appraiser uses two or three approaches to determining the value of the property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Following the inspection, we use two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.

-This is where the appraiser analyzes information on local construction costs, labor rates and other elements to determine how much it would cost to construct a property comparable to the one being appraised.
-This estimate often sets the maximum on what a property would sell for.
-The cost approach is also the least used method.
+Here, we analyze information on local construction costs, labor rates and other factors to calculate how much it would cost to replace the property being appraised.
+This estimate usually sets the maximum on what a property would sell for.
+It's also the least used predictor of value.

 Valuation Using the Income Approach

-Analyzing the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property in question.
-The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's valueThere are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
-Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to sell the property again.
-At the end of the day, an appraiser from Slater Real Estate Services will guarantee you discover the most fair and balanced property value, so you can make the most informed real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the subject property.
+The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from Slater Real Estate Services will guarantee you discover the most fair and balanced property value, so you can make wise real estate decisions.